tensorflow/docs/site/en/api_docs/python/tf/estimator/RunConfig.md

 * <b>`log_step_count_steps`</b>: The frequency, in number of global steps, that the global step/sec and the loss will be logged during training.
 * <b>`train_distribute`</b>: An optional instance of
-    <a href="../../tf/contrib/distribute/DistributionStrategy"><code>tf.contrib.distribute.DistributionStrategy</code></a>.
+    `tf.contrib.distribute.DistributionStrategy`.
 If specified,
     then Estimator will distribute the user's model during training, according to the policy specified by that strategy.
-Setting `experimental_distribute.train_distribute` is preferred.
 * <b>`device_fn`</b>: A callable invoked for every `Operation` that takes the `Operation` and returns the device string.
 If `None`, defaults to the device function returned by <a href="../../tf/train/replica_device_setter"><code>tf.train.replica_device_setter</code></a>